Fact (album)

-Fact is the second full-length album by Japanese post-hardcore band FACT, and their first on a major label.
+Fact is the second album by Japanese post-hardcore band FACT, and their first on a major label.
 It is also their first worldwide release.
 The only single from the album was "A Fact of Life", for which a music video was made.
 On the Japanese version of the album, the track "A Fact of Life (Boom Boom Satellites Remix)" does not appear.